-Points 20-16 15-11 10-6 5-1 Available Accomplished Commendable Developing Needs Improvement Overall Impact The content and delivery blend seamlessly to craft an exceptional, professional-caliber experience.
-The content and delivery work to offer a strong speech.
-With minor revisions and delivery tweaks, the speech could be considered a professional-level effort.
-The speech is commendable for its effort and on-topic substance.
-Revisions throughout sections of the text and coaching for delivery are recommended.
+Points 20-16 Accomplished 15-11 10-6 5-1 Available Commendable Developing Needs Improvement Overall Impact The content and delivery blend seamlessly to craft an exceptional experience.
+The speech is ready right now to be delivered to policy-makers and education stakeholders because it has the potential to sway the debate on this issue.
+The content and delivery work to offer a commendable speech.
+With some revisions and delivery tweaks, the speech would be ready to deliver to policy-makers and education stakeholders.
+The speech reflects a developing effort to engage in oratory on public issues.
+The speech's delivery and content have room for improvement.
 The speech requires significantly more work.
 Delivery and content would benefit from guided practice.
 Significant errors may distract from the content of the speech.